-- an intelligent electronic passport issued by one government, with electronic entry/exit timestamps added by other governments, some potentially hostile - one card for access to multiple security levels of government networks, ending the "necklace of cards" - a corporate/school campus card, with multiple application providers for copiers, vending machines, canteens, public transit, and building and room access - a frequent traveler ID card with loyalty software from multiple airlines, rental car companies, hotels, and restaurants - an ID card for coalition military forces for access to physical and logical services - a subscriber identity module for mobile phones to hold credentials for multiple institutions, e.g. financial institutions, governments, and phone service providers
+- an intelligent electronic passport issued by one government, with electronic entry/exit timestamps added by other governments, some potentially hostile.
+Caernarvon enables extensions of electronic passports to include e-Visas; indeed, our demo for the Caernarvon security policy was of e-Visas on a passport. - one card for access to multiple security levels of government networks, ending the "necklace of cards" - a corporate/school campus card, with multiple application providers for copiers, vending machines, canteens, public transit, and building and room access - a frequent traveler ID card with loyalty software from multiple airlines, rental car companies, and hotels, etc.

+- an ID card for coalition military forces for access to physical and logical services - a subscriber identity module for mobile phones to hold credentials for multiple institutions, e.g. financial institutions, governments, and phone service providers

 There are roadblocks hindering the commercialization of a high assurance smart card operating system.
 First, the development, evaluation, and commercialization of such a system could not be described as "low hanging fruit."
 Significant investment in time and funding is required by multiple institutions.
 The skills required cross several domains, and are not typically found in any one organization: hardware design, operating system design, formal methods, software and hardware testing, vulnerability analysis, and evaluation methodology.
 Second, some existing smart card application specifications have mandated protocols that preclude a high level of security.
-For example, the electronic passports specified by the International Civil Aviation Authority (ICAO) require the use of weak cryptographic authentication protocols [24], and while the protocols of the Federal Employee Personal Identity Verification (PIV) program are cryptographically strong, they also require some very sensitive information to be transmitted in unencrypted form [20].
+For example, the electronic passports specified by the International Civil Aviation Authority (ICAO) require the use of weak cryptographic authentication protocols [23], and while the protocols of the Federal Employee Personal Identity Verification (PIV) program are cryptographically strong, they also require some very sensitive information to be transmitted in unencrypted form [20].

 Although the Caernarvon OS is not commercially available, the technology created as part of the project has had impact in multiple areas.
-The privacypreserving authentication protocol is now part of the European CEN standard for application of digital signatures in smart cards [2].
+The privacy-preserving authentication protocol is now part of the European CEN standard for application of digital signatures in smart cards [2].
 The Caernarvon cryptographic library has been certified under the Common Criteria at EAL5+ in Germany [7].
-The mandatory security policy is a fundamental part of the Fuzzy Multi-Level Security Model [11] for System S, a large-scale, distributed, stream processing system for analyzing large amounts of unstructured data [38].
-The mandatory security policy has also been incorporated into the Simple Linux Integrity Module (SLIM) in a Trusted Linux Client [28].
-Lastly, the lessons learned from a developer's perspective were documented in [35].
+The mandatory security policy is a fundamental part of the Fuzzy Multi-Level Security Model [10] for System S, a large-scale, distributed, stream processing system for analyzing large amounts of unstructured data [36].
+The mandatory security policy has also been incorporated into the Simple Linux Integrity Module (SLIM) in a Trusted Linux Client [29].
+Lastly, the lessons learned from a developer's perspective were documented in [33].